 Drive Perth to Albany + ride Albany to Torbay

 Picking up in Perth at 8:00am, we will head south towards Albany.
 With morning tea and lunch on the way, we will arrive in the coastal town early afternoon and we will get straight into it!
 From the Visitor’s centre in Albany to Torbay is mostly easy going, with the odd hill.
 A perfect start to this epic adventure.
 After the ride, we will check into our motel for a one (1) night stay and have a meal at a local restaurant.
 With the travel, it will feel like a big day, so don’t make any plans for the evening!

 Torbay to Denmark

-We are changing accommodation today, so we will pack up our accommodation in Denmark before we head out.
-Most of today’s ride is back in the National park, through Tingle forest and by the river.
+We are changing accommodation today, so we will check-out of our accommodation in Denmark before we head out.
+Most of today’s ride is in National park, through Tingle forest and following the river.
 We will see a mix of Karri forest as well as Tingle trees as we get closer to Walpole.
-There are some long ups and down today, with a mix of easy and intermediate terrain.
-Accommodation tonight is in Walpole.
+There are some long uphills and fun downhill sections today, with a mix of easy and intermediate terrain.
+Accommodation tonight is in the lovely South West town of Walpole.

 Gully Rd to Walpole + Return to Perth

 Our last day!
 A short ride this morning with a few challenges, so it is no easy push off into the sunset.
 We finish in the town of Walpole.
 We’ll get views of the Nornalup inlet at Coalmine Beach before arriving in the town.
-There will be time for a shower and lunch before we head back to Perth, with our tired legs and our sore cheeks (that’s from smiling too much! 🙂
+There will be time for a quick shower and morning tea before we head back to Perth, with our tired legs and our sore cheeks – that’s from smiling too much!